freedoom1984/WSConnect/README.md

 WSConnect
 =========
-WSConnect is a powerful library for your OBJ-C application.
+WSConnect is a powerful library for your OBJ-C applications.
-WSConnect downloads your JSON web-services data ( synchrous or asynchrous connection ) and parse it.
+WSConnect downloads your JSON web-services data ( synchrous or asynchrous connection ) and parses it.
-WSConnect use the delegate design pattern to return the parsed data, notify the connection or parsing problems.
+WSConnect uses the delegate design pattern to return the parsed data, notify the connection or parsing problems.

 WSConnect is the library designed with love :)